-Since our incorporation, there have been some events that have modified our capital stock, on the one hand, the first and significant capital increase agreed by the Extraordinary Shareholders' Meeting on July 20th, 2007, and, later, on April 28th, 2010, an increase was agreed by the Ordinary General Shareholders' Meeting.
-Subsequently, a capital increase was agreed upon on April 13th, 2015, by the Extraordinary General Shareholders' Meeting.
+Since our incorporation, there have been some events that have modified our capital stock, on the one hand, the first and significant capital increase agreed by the Extraordinary Shareholders' Meeting on July 20th, 2007, and, later, capital increases were agreed by Ordinary General Shareholders' Meetings on April 28th, 2010 and April 13th, 2015.
+Subsequently, a capital increase was agreed upon on April 19th, 2022, by the Extraordinary General Shareholders' Meeting.
 The last increase resulted in our current capital stock, which was not modified after the adoption of the modality of Public Stock Company.
 We do not currently hold open positions in risk management products able to be liquidated in kind, whose underlying assets are shares representing our capital stock or ordinary participation certificates.